duncanbradley/thesis/related_work.md

 Raschke and Steinbart (2008)
 Pennington and Tuttle (2009)

 Deception in data visualisation does not necessarily involve displaying inaccurate data (Yang et al., 2020).
 A simple design choice can prompt users to form an inaccurate view of the data.
 Pandey et al. (2015) investigated four chart formats that have been classed as ‘deceptive’, either because they exaggerate or understate the message conveyed by the data, or because they present the opposite perspective.
 Exaggeration or understatement of patterns can occur through use of a truncated y-axis, use of area encoding for quantity, or an aspect ratio manipulation.
 An opposite perspective can be presented using an inverted *y*-axis.
-Pandey et al.’s investigation explored how these formats affect message-level representation of the data.
+Pandey et al.’s investigation explored how these formats affect *message-level representation* of the data.
 This refers to the domain concepts communicated (e.g., greater access to safe drinking water) rather than just the graphical elements (e.g., higher bars).
 Indeed, they suggest that misunderstandings of the data may arise during translation from graphical schemata (Pinker, 1990) to real-world understanding.
 All deceptive techniques investigated in the study led to misunderstandings in participants, with large effect sizes.

 Wainer (1984) - a number of examples of bad visualisations, mostly focused on distorting data e.g. by manipulating scales, implementing area encoding incorrectly, use of inconsistent baselines.
 Wainer explains that it would be misleading to obscure differences by expanding a scale to include 0.

 Bar charts not starting at zero were perceived as less credible in a student sample (Geidner and Cameron, 2017), suggesting an awareness of what constitutes a misleading design.

-Add notes on Pandey et al.’s (2015) definitions of deception.
+Pandey et al. (2015) suggest deception occurs when an interpretation of a chart deviates from the true ‘message’.
+Yet this leaves open the question of what the message should be.
+One supposes that they are referring to the ‘ground truth’ e.g. Correll et al. (2020).

+Fan et al. (2022) develop a tool for identifying misleading line charts, and automatically providing ‘unbiased’ equivalent plots.
+This involves expanding an axis to include zero whenever it is omitted from the original.
+However, this risks conveying the magnitude of differences as smaller, potentially diminishing viewers’ interpretations of the magnitude of important differences.

 Correll and Heer - the space of ‘black hat’ visualisation concerns design of charts with intention to mislead.
 This involves violating conventions, inappropriate aggregation, concealing important patterns, exploiting visual biases